CenturyLinkCloud/APIDocs/Webhooks/webhooks-faq.md

 **Q: What happens if the destination is unreachable?**

 A: There is no guaranteed delivery with CenturyLink Cloud Webhooks.
 We make a single attempt to send a message to the designated endpoint and if it fails, it is not retried.
 This means two things: (1) design your endpoints to be highly available and withstand failures of any single component in the solution, and (2) rely on a combination of Webhooks and daily web service API calls to ensure that your local repositories stay in sync.

-**Q: Are there more Webhooks on the way?**

-A: Yes!
-We have ideas for additional Webhooks to add to the platform, but would like to hear from you.
-If you have suggestions for other Webhooks, send an email to [features@ctl.io](mailto:features@ctl.io).